VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels: Discussion and Future Work

 \section{Discussion and Future Work}

 \parHeading{Dealing with Real-World SVG Charts.} SVG charts found in the wild exhibit considerable noise and heterogeneity, even among charts of the same type.
-The semantic labels in \corpus\ significantly reduce the noise, but there are still edge cases we cannot handle properly.
-For instance, some box-and-whisker plots draw the entire box glyph using a single \texttt{<path>} element.
-Due to the heterogeneity in the SVG structure, the semantic labels for the same type of charts can also vary.
+The semantic labels in \corpus\ significantly reduce the noise, but there are still edge cases we cannot handle properly (e.g., the entire box glyph in a box-and-whiskers plot drawn using a single \texttt{<path>} element).
+The semantic labels for the same type of charts can also vary.
 For instance, in some bullet charts, the rectangles in the same glyph are overlapping and aligned to one side (e.g., left or bottom), while others stack the rectangles without overlapping (Figure~\ref{fig:mystique_errors}(b)).
 We label the former as a group with a glyph layout, and the latter as a group with a stack layout.
-The implications of these cases on the downstream applications remain to be explored and better understood.
+The implications of these cases on downstream applications remain to be explored and better understood.

-\parHeading{Extracting Data Tables.} \corpus\ in its current state does not include the underlying data table for each chart, as the table is not always available from the source.
+\parHeading{Strengthening Data Component Labeling.} Currently VisAnatomy has two kinds of labels recording mappings between data and visuals: 1) \encInfo~record which visual element (e.g., mark, collection) and which channels of that element (e.g., color, position) encode data, and 2) \refEle\ record the type of data attribute (e.g., number, string) and the channel (e.g., width, x position) for each axis.
+For mappings that do not have associated axes or legends, information on the type of data attribute is missing and needs to be included.

+In its current state, only 392 charts (out of 942) in \corpus\ have the underlying data tables available.
 However, data tables offer important information such as data schema and attribute values that can be useful for applications like visualization redesign and recommendation~\cite{viznet}.
-In future work, we plan to augment \corpus\ with associated data tables in the following ways.
-If the chart source contains the data table, we can directly download it and add it to \corpus.
-If the data table is not available, we would like to investigate the possibility of automatically recovering the data table based on existing labels such as \refEle\ and \encInfo.
-If fully automated approaches are not possible, we plan to extend the current data extraction methods~(e.g., ChartDetective~\cite{masson2023chartdetective}) and combine related functionalities with the semantic labels in \corpus\ to add a \textsf{ \textbf{Data Table}} stage in our labeling tool, allowing human-machine collaborative curation of the underlying data table from a chart.
+In future work, we plan to augment charts that lack underlying data tables by investigating methods to automatically reconstruct these tables using existing labels such as \refEle\ and \encInfo.
+If fully automated approaches are not possible, we plan to extend the current data extraction methods~(e.g., ChartDetective~\cite{masson2023chartdetective}) and add a \textsf{ \textbf{Data Table}} stage in our labeling tool, allowing human-machine collaborative curation of the underlying data table.